godinhojoao/azure-key-vault-poc/readme.md

 ## Steps to use Azure Key Vault

 1. `create a .env following the .env.example`
-1. Login to azure using the Azure CLI
+1. Login to azure using the Azure CLI: `az login`
-  - `az login`
 1. `npm run start`

 ## Node 12